jguix/angularjs-FlightDashboard/README.md

 ### Summary

-Hopefully I have shown you some elegant and sophisticated techinques for chaining promises.
+Hopefully I have shown you some elegant and sophisticated techniques for chaining promises.
 The above chain can easily become even more complicated:

 ![TreeOfChains](https://f.cloud.github.com/assets/210413/1750919/afbfb5a4-65be-11e3-93d6-b5b61865bd0b.jpg)

 But even these complicated chains are easy to manage with the techniques that I have demonstrated.

 And if this somewhat trivial example does  not convince you... check out a real-world refactor of the Dash.js class [DownloadRules Gist](https://gist.github.com/ThomasBurleson/7576083).
-The refactor is a Gist source with a conversation thread dicussing the tradeoffs and considerations.
+The refactor is a Gist source with a conversation thread discussing the tradeoffs and considerations.

 >
 Readers can see how [in the [DownloadRules Gist](https://gist.github.com/ThomasBurleson/7576083)] how complex code and logic can be reduced and flattened into something very manageable and conceptually understandable.